Source (palette donor)

 It's how many distinct colors get extracted from the source.
 16 is a good default for character sprites.
 Drop lower for chunky retro looks, raise higher if the source has shading you want preserved.

-Yes — transparent pixels stay transparent, only opaque pixels get snapped to the source palette.
+Yes.
+Transparent pixels stay transparent, only opaque pixels get snapped to the source palette.